sybrew/the-seo-framework/readme.txt

 	* Addressed an issue after using keyboard navigation to invoke tooltips, a mouse hover to invoke a tooltip didn't clear the keyboard-invoked tooltip when spawned elsewhere.
 	* Addressed an issue after using mouse hover to invoke tooltips, after using keyboard navigation to invoke tooltips, a mouse click to invoke a tooltip thence caused the arrow to not animate correctly.
 	* Addressed an issue with settings-headless mode where the list-edit (quick/bulk-edit) features was untentionally disabled; it's now disabled when the meta-headless mode is enabled.
+	* Addressed a corner-case issue with Polylang where on WP installations instated prior WP v4.4 the primary sitemap got emptied when no new languages have been setup since WP v4.4 or later.

 **For developers:**